StreamGaze: Gaze-Guided Temporal Reasoning and Proactive Understanding in Streaming Videos: Experiments

 \subsection{Additional Analysis}

 We provide further analyses to better understand the behavior and characteristics of \ours{}.

-\textbf{Ablation of gaze input prompting.} We analyze different strategies for incorporating gaze information into MLLMs using Qwen2.5-VL (7B), as shown in \Cref{tab:prompt_ablation}.
+\textbf{Ablation of gaze input prompting.} We analyze different strategies for incorporating gaze information into MLLMs using Qwen2.5-VL (7B).
 Specifically, we compare three prompting methods—\textit{textual prompt}, \textit{visual prompt}, and \textit{salience map}—to examine which representation most effectively enables the model to leverage gaze-specific cues, following~\cite{peng2025eye}.
 In the textual prompt, fixation coordinates are provided alongside the question for each video clip.
 In the visual prompt, a green dot indicating the gaze center and a red circular region marking the FOV area are overlaid on each frame.
 In the salience-map prompt, the entire gaze trajectory is aggregated into a single heatmap, which is then provided as an additional image input.

-Among these methods, the salience-map prompt achieves the best performance, particularly on present and proactive tasks, suggesting that spatially aggregated cues are more compatible with the model than raw coordinates or frame-level overlays.
+As shown in \Cref{tab:prompt_ablation}, the salience-map prompt achieves the best performance, particularly on present and proactive tasks, suggesting that spatially aggregated cues are more compatible with the model than raw coordinates or frame-level overlays.
 However, none of the prompting strategies consistently outperform the gaze-free baseline, indicating that Qwen2.5-VL is not inherently equipped to interpret or reason over raw gaze signals.
-More details are in \cref{sec:appendix-additional-analysis}.
+Further analysis and examples are provided in \Cref{sec:appendix-additional-analysis}.